DazielNguyen/aws-fcj-report/content/1-Worklog/1.9-Week9/_index.md

 ---
 title: "Week 9 Worklog"
-date: "2025-09-09"
+date: "2025-10-28"
-weight: 1
+weight: 9
 chapter: false
 pre: " <b> 1.9. </b> "
 ---

 ### Week 9 Objectives:

-- Connect and get acquainted with members of First Cloud Journey.
+- Connect and get acquainted with members of First Cloud Journey. fhfhg
 - Understand basic AWS services, how to use the console & CLI.

 ### Tasks to be carried out this week: